Resources within the UMW Community:

 Other Services Available from Private Agencies:

-- Snowden at Fredericksburg- The facility at Snowden was recently expanded and renovated to allow higher functiong patients to be housed and treated separately.
-The new facility also has a computer lab available.
-In addition to inpatient psychiatric care, Snowden also provides a partial hospitalization program, and an intensive outpatient program for substance-related disorders.
+- Snowden at Fredericksburg- In addition to inpatient psychiatric care, Snowden also provides a partial hospitalization program, and an intensive outpatient program for substance-related disorders.
 Click the link above to see a virtual tour of the new facility.

 - Spotsylvania Regional Medical Center Behavioral Health- Located in the Spotsylvania Regional Hospital about 10 minutes drive from campus, this is a 10-bed acute inpatient psychiatric unit.
 There is also a partial-hospitalization program off-site.